• Eleanor Platt

 69.75mm.
 Bronze.
 Uncirculated.

 Sculpted by Eleanor in 1973, the obverse side of this medal bears a portrait of President Nixon to the right in a plain field.
-The reverse is struck from the very same die that was used for the reverse of the 1969 official medal, sculpted by Ralph Manconi.
-The Official Inaguaral Medal for 1973 was sculpted by a different artist and struck by the Franklin Mint, which "bought the contract" with an up-front payment of $1 million.
-This was an offer Medallic Art Company could not begin to match.
-This was unfortunate as Eleanor's original portrait commission was a stunning one.
+The reverse is struck from the very same die that was used for the reverse of the 1969 official medal, sculpted by Ralph Manconi and produced by the Medallic Art Company.

 Section image